gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `strong_power(pos)`

-Numeric function, returning strong redstone power level at position (i.e. via observer, repeater, comparator or torch).
+Numeric function, returning direct redstone power level at position, from a component directly pointing into that block.

 ### `ticks_randomly(pos)`